daudix/daudix.one/content/blog/2024-02-19-syncthing-in-toolbx/index.md

 +++
-title = "Running Syncthing From Inside Toolbx" description = "Yet another way of using Syncthing on Silverblue."
+title = "Running Syncthing from inside Toolbx" description = "Yet another way of using Syncthing on Silverblue."
 [taxonomies]
 tags = ["Silverblue", "Syncthing", "Toolbx"]